llvm-git-migration/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

 SUPPORTED PLATFORMS
 -------------------

-:program:`llvm-exegesis` currently only supports X86 (64-bit only), ARM (AArch64
+:program:`llvm-exegesis` currently only supports X86 (64-bit only), ARM
-only), MIPS, and PowerPC (PowerPC64LE only) on Linux for benchmarking.
-Not all benchmarking functionality is guaranteed to work on every platform.
-:program:`llvm-exegesis` also has a separate analysis mode that is supported on every platform that LLVM is.
+(AArch64 only and very experimental), MIPS, and PowerPC (PowerPC64LE only) on Linux for benchmarking.
+Not all benchmarking functionality is guaranteed to work on every platform. :program:`llvm-exegesis` also has a separate analysis mode that is supported on every platform that LLVM is.
+See README.md for more information on the libpfm4 dependency and how to configure and build :program:`llvm-exegesis` from source.

 SNIPPET ANNOTATIONS
 -------------------